RVgo4it/OpenWrt/README.md

   -i --include=s     Include only comma separated list of dotted IP addresses in traffic shaping.
 ```

 For example, to shape the data usage for the smart TV to the defaults, forcing it to standard definition, use the following command:

 `./bandwidth_shape.sh start --include=192.168.1.76`

-***Summary***
+## Summary

-I hope others find this useful.
 I have tested these procedures and scripts on OpenWrt 21.02.3.
 I don’t know if they will work on older or future versions.
 Also, I want to send a big thank you out to the OpenWrt team and supporters plus all the contributors on the forms for all their hard work on the awesome open source project called OpenWrt.